Guanyu-Lin/Guanyu-Lin.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a Machine Learning Engineer at TikTok, improving the trillion-parameter recommendation models.
+Hi, I am working on large language models and recommender systems.

 Research Interests
 ---